decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 # Utility Operations

-## Random scalars computation
+## Random Scalars

 This operation returns the requested number of pseudo-random scalars, using the `get_random` operation (see [Parameters](#parameters)).
 The operation makes multiple calls to `get_random`.
 It is REQUIRED that each call will be independent from each other, as to ensure independence of the returned pseudo-random scalars.

 The required length of the `get_random` output is defined as `expand_len`.
 Each value returned by the `get_random` function is reduced modulo the group order `r`.
 To avoid biased results when creating the random scalars, the output of `get_random` MUST be at least `(ceil(log2(r))+k` bytes long, where `k` is the targeted security level specified by the ciphersuite (see Section 5 in [@!I-D.irtf-cfrg-hash-to-curve] for more details).
 ProofGen defines `expand_len = ceil((ceil(log2(r))+k)/8)`.
 For both the [BLS12-381-SHAKE-256](#bls12-381-shake-256) and [BLS12-381-SHA-256](#bls12-381-sha-256) ciphersuites, `log2(r) = 255` and `k = 128` resulting to `expand_len = 48`.
 See [Section 5.10](#randomness-requirements) for further security considerations and requirements around the generated randomness.

-**Note**: The security of the proof generation algorithm ([ProofGen](#proofgen)) is highly dependant on the quality of the `get_random` function.
+**Note**: The security of the proof generation algorithm ([ProofGen](#proof-generation-proofgen)) is highly dependant on the quality of the `get_random` function.
 Care must be taken to ensure that a cryptographically secure pseudo-random generator is chosen, and that its outputs are not leaked to an adversary.
 See also [Section 5.10](#randomness-requirements) for more details.

 ```
 random_scalars = calculate_random_scalars(count)